jwelker110/twilio-mfa-proxy/README.md

     "sid": "TwilioSID"
 }
 ```
-- Phone numbers should be formatted [correctly](https://www.twilio.com/docs/api/rest/sending-messages#post-parameters) to ensure
-messages are forwarded correctly.
-- Twilio information can be found on the [Console](https://www.twilio.com/console).
 4. Configure the desired phone number to utilize the proxy webhook by clicking
 the desired [phone number](https://www.twilio.com/console/phone-numbers/incoming).
     1. In the "Messaging" section, locate the "Configure with" dropdown and choose `Webhooks/TwiML`